kapusta/pzgps/README.md

 Change the port number as needed.

 ## Using the WebSocket from a Front End

+### Preact
+Currently the [Preact](https://preactjs.com/) version of the front end has the most code/features/effort.

+Install the deps by running `npm install` and run the webserver with `npm start`.
+There is also code linting configured using eslint which you can run with `npm run lint`.

+Note the `front-ends/preact/src/lib/conf.js` file, which should be modified to match your pizero's name on your network.
+You can change your pizro's name by logging into the pizero, then...
+* `raspi-config`
+* Go to `Advanced Options`
+* Go to `Hostname`
+* Type in a new hostname then hit `Ok`

 ### AngularJS
 In the `angular1` directory, install the deps by running `npm install` then run `npm start` to start the [webserver](https://github.com/johnpapa/lite-server).
 Using your web browser, navigate to your pizero's IP address on port 9001 (the default).
 The default port of the webserver can be changed in the `angular1/bs-config.json` file.